EdgarAmaro9257/TEO-ProyectoFinal-CGIHC/Documentation/ENG/README-ENG.md

  ### ***Run .exe file*** 🚀

-Once the project has been cloned or the ZIP has been unzipped: open the generated folder or repository location on your computer and go to ".\TEO-ProyectoFinal-CGIHC\TEO-ProyectoFinal-CGIHC", locate the file "TEO-ProyectoFinal-CGIHC. exe" and double click to open.
+Once the project has been cloned or the ZIP has been unzipped: open the generated folder or repository location on your computer and go to ".\TEO-ProyectoFinal-CGIHC\Ejecutable", locate the file "TEO-ProyectoFinal-CGIHC. exe" and double click to open.
 This will open a window with the virtual space running.

 <div align="Center">
   <img src="img/Captura2.jpg" alt="Archivo executable"></img>